ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt/letsencrypt_acme_sh.md

 # ACME.sh

-acme.sh is a simple lets encrypt client written in Unix shell, compared to its counter parts such as the popular Certbot it is much more lightweight on the system and has the ability to be customised, as its shell script the dependencies are minimal any server running bash, sh or zsh is compatible with this script.
+acme.sh is a simple lets encrypt client written in Unix shell, compared to its counter parts such as the popular Certbot it is much more lightweight on the system and has the ability to be customised, as its a shell script the dependencies are minimal any server running bash, sh or zsh is compatible with this client.

 More details on the project can be seen on the official repository [here](https://github.com/acmesh-official/acme.sh).

 ## Installation

-One of the benefits of acme.sh is that it can be run and installed as any system user however it is recommended to install it as root, its important to note that acme.sh does not officially work with sudo so the first step would be to either sign in as root or escalate our privileges with.
+One of the benefits of acme.sh is that it can be run and installed as any system user however it is recommended to install it as root, its important to note that acme.sh does not officially work with sudo (there is a work around for this, but it is not recommended so the first step would be to either sign in as root or escalate privileges with.

 ```bash
 sudo -i
 ```
-Most systems come with git pre-installed on them but to ensure it is we can do the following.
+Most systems come with git pre-installed but to ensure it is installed we can do the following.

 For RHEL based systems (e.g. CentOS, Alma)